The Underwriting Process Involves All Of These Except For

 3. Collateral Evaluation (If Applicable)

 In many cases, the financial product is secured by collateral, such as a property for a mortgage or equipment for a business loan.
-The underwriter must evaluate the value and quality of the collateral to ensure that it provides adequate protection in case of default.
+The underwriter must evaluate the value and quality of the collateral to see to it that it provides adequate protection in case of default.
 This typically involves:

 4. Risk Mitigation and Pricing